 The usual pause flow doesn't work while in trial, but you can pause exercises in trial.If you click the Disable Exercises button at the bottom of your Preferences page, you'll stop receiving exercise:

 The exercise credits in your account (you'll have 4 right after you sign up) will remain in your account ready to be used when you resume.

 When you decide to resume, you can click the Enable Exercises button (on the same page) and you'll start receiving exercises again (starting the following Monday):

 Can I pause my redemption code?

-If you're a paying user, you can pause your account from your subscription page.
+If you're a paying user, you can pause your account from your subscription page (see this answer above).